 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 There isn't a better way to enjoy the rainbow of fresh produce than with simple, straightforward oven-roasted vegetables.
 In this recipe, oven roasting with a splash of extra virgin olive oil caramelizes and brings out the flavor of zucchini, squash, bell peppers, asparagus, and onion.

-While this recipe was adapted from Dr. Arthur Agatston's The South Beach Diet for phase 1 of the program, you definitely don't have to be on the famous diet to enjoy this one.
+While this recipe was adapted from Dr. Arthur Agatston's The South Beach Diet for phase 1 of the program, you definitely don't have to be on the famous diet to enjoy this colorful and delicious side dish.

-- 1 medium zucchini, cut into bite-size pieces
+- 1 medium zucchini (cut into bite-sized pieces)

-- 1 medium yellow summer squash, cut into bite-size pieces
+- 1 medium yellow summer squash (cut into bite-sized pieces)

-- 1 medium red bell pepper, cut into bite-size pieces
+- 1 medium red bell pepper (cut into bite-sized pieces)

-- 1 medium yellow bell pepper, cut into bite-size pieces
+- 1 medium yellow bell pepper (cut into bite-sized pieces)

-- 1 pound fresh asparagus, cut into bite-size pieces
+- 1 pound fresh asparagus (cut into bite-sized pieces)

 - 3 tablespoons extra virgin olive oil

 Gather the ingredients.